-All material information known to Atlas Arteria that is relevant to a decision to elect or re-elect a director is provided to securityholders in its Notice of Meeting.
+All material information known to Atlas Arteria that is relevant to a decision to elect or re-elect a director is provided to securityholders in the Notices of Meetings.
 This enables securityholders to make an informed decision on whether to elect or re-elect the candidate.
-Such information will include biography details, relevant qualifications and experience, the skills they bring to the Board, details of any other material directorships, and a statement by the Board as to whether it supports the election or re-election of the candidate.
+Such information will include biography details, relevant qualifications and experience, the skills they bring to the relevant Board, details of any other material directorships, and a statement by the relevant Board as to whether it supports the election or re-election of the candidate.